 Employees interested in participating in a 403(b) tax-sheltered investment program should contact an agent affiliated with a company that has been approved to offer annuity policies to Missouri State University employees.
 A list of companies presently approved to offer such tax-sheltered investment programs for Missouri State University employees is available either on the web at http://www.missouristate.edu/human/approv.html or from the Office of Human Resources.
 Decisions about which company, agent, policy provisions, and amount of salary reduction rest with the employee.
 The University does not endorse any particular policy or company.
-Once a company and investment program has been selected, employees must obtain an Agreement to Elect Deferral Reduction Under IRC 403b from the Office of Human Resources, complete the form, and submit it to the Payroll Office prior to the first of the month for which a salary reduction is to be made from their pay.
+Once a company and investment program has been selected by the employee and an account established from one of the companies in the Missouri State University 403(b) Plan, the employee must use the Retirement Manager Platform, MyRetirementManager of the Office of Human Resources to submit their request for salary deferral reduction and make their investment choice(s).

 Occasionally, the Office of Human Resources is contacted by employees asking for clarification of the authority of 403(b) representatives to contact them during work time.
 Representatives of approved companies may contact employees during work hours, provided the representatives comply with the following guidelines:

 - Contact by telephone during work hours is permissible; however, the telephone call should only be for the purpose of obtaining an appointment with the employee.
 The call should not involve a discussion or explanation of the investment program, benefits, or options, or convey the impression of a "sales pitch."